-In the two cooking shelters there BBQs, sinks, picnic tables and potable water.
+In the two cooking shelters in the main campsite at Kaitoke regional park.
+There gas BBQs, sinks, picnic tables and potable water.
 These areas can be booked out by private parties, so you need to plan your day if you are going to rely on them for cooking.

 There are 2 toilet blocks in the main campsite, 1 on the side camping area.
 They are regularly cleaned.
-(BYO toilet paper during the busy seasons as they can run out)
+(BYO toilet paper during peak season as they can run out)

-The gates are closed at night and driving after 10pm is prohibited.
+The gates are closed at night and driving after 10 pm is prohibited.